AGM Report 2012- 2013

 - To facilitate the provision of normal and special education for all children and youth admitted to PCH.

-- To ensure the medical well being of all children by facilitating the provision of information / relevant material to staff, children and youth and by hosting life skills sessions on all health related issues including sexual behavior, sexually transmitted diseases (STD) and all other matters relating to HIV/AIDS.
+- To ensure the medical well being of all children by facilitating the provision of information / relevant material to staff, children and youth and by hosting life skills sessions on all health related issues including sexual behaviour, sexually transmitted diseases (STD) and all other matters relating to HIV/AIDS.

 - To provide our children with the opportunity to enjoy social, spiritual and recreational activities within and outside of PCH.